More than Sixty Years of Historic Annapolis

 The Colonial Annapolis Historic District was designated a National Historic Landmark.

-Historic Annapolis negotiated federal and state grants which enabled it to buy 77 Main Street and 4 & 43 Pinkney Street and to establish protective easements on Middleton Tavern and 37 Cornhill Street.
+Historic Annapolis negotiated federal and state grants that enabled it to buy 77 Main Street and 4 & 43 Pinkney Street and to establish protective easements on Middleton Tavern and 37 Cornhill Street.

 Historic Annapolis launched its Historic Building Marker program as a means to promote preservation and educate people about the city’s diverse architectural heritage.